CodeSpaceHQ/AppliedAlgorithms/Guide/DynamicProgramming/Abbreviation/README.md

 ## Conclusion
 This is a good problem to practice dynamic programming on.
-Although my solution wasn't exactly dynamic programming, it's possible to create a recursive solution and make it faster by using memoization.
+Although my solution was not dynamic programming, it's possible to create a recursive solution and make it faster by using memoization.
+For it to be a dynamic programming solution it would need to break the problem into sub-problems that can be solved and combined to solve the original problem.
 Other things to consider are,
 - It would be interesting to see how different solutions match up as the test cases get much larger in size.
 My solution is slower than DP solutions at test case sizes of the ones we used.